mitay-walle/com.phann-gor.rainbow-folders/README.md

-# Discontinued
+# Rainbow Folders UPM Package

-This project is discontinued and deprecated.
-Unfortunately, our benefit from the open source project was too low to justify the extra effort to keep it alive.
+- converted to UPM-Package

-Meanwhile, development continues and new versions of the Rainbow Folders are now available exclusively on the [Asset Store](http://u3d.as/mor)
+- explicit dependency to 'Version Contol' package ("com.unity.collab-proxy")

-Now back to original README content…
+Original package development continues and new versions of the Rainbow Folders are now available exclusively on the [Asset Store](http://u3d.as/mor)

 # License